Battle of Lake George: Assault on Johnson's camp

 Dieskau ordered his Canadians and Indians to follow up their success with an attack on Johnson's camp.
-However, with their morale already shaken by the loss of their leader, the Caughnawagas "did not wish to attack an entrenched camp, the defenders of which included hundreds of their Mohawk kinsmen.
+With their morale already shaken by the loss of their leader, the Caughnawagas "did not wish to attack an entrenched camp, the defenders of which included hundreds of their Mohawk kinsmen.
 The Abenakis would not go forward without the Caughnawagas, and neither would the Canadians".
-Hoping to shame the Indians into attacking, Dieskau formed his 222 French grenadiers into a column, six abreast, and led them in person along the lake road.
+Hoping to shame the Indians into attacking, Dieskau formed his French grenadiers into a column, six abreast, and led them in person along the lake road.
 The grenadiers marched toward the clearing where Johnson's camp was, around which Johnson had hurriedly constructed defensive barricades of "wagons, overturned boats and hewn-down trees".
 Once the grenadiers were out in the open ground, the British gunners crewing Johnson's three cannons loaded them with grapeshot and cut "lanes, streets and alleys" through the French ranks.
-When Johnson was wounded and forced to retire to his tent for treatment, General Phineas Lyman took over command.
+When Johnson was wounded and retired to his tent for treatment, Major-general Phineas Lyman took over command.
 When Dieskau went down with a serious wound, the French attack was abandoned.

 After the French withdrawal, the British found about 20 severely wounded Frenchmen who were lying too close to the British artillery's field of fire for their comrades to retrieve them.
 They included Baron Dieskau, who had paid the price of leading from the front with a shot through the bladder.
-(Benjamin West painted a portrait of Johnson saving a French officer—allegedly Baron Dieskau.)
+(Benjamin West painted a portrait of Johnson saving a French officer—allegedly Baron Dieskau).